Nitrocyclohexane

-Nitrocyclohexane is an organic compound with the molecular formula C_{6}H_{11}NO_{2}.
+Nitrocyclohexane is an organic compound with the molecular formula C6H11NO2|auto=1 or (CH2)5CHNO2.
 It is a colorless liquid, but degraded samples appear pale yellow.
 It once was produced commercially as a precursor to caprolactam.

 Preparation

 It is prepared by reaction of nitrogen dioxide with cyclohexane, the so-called Nixian process.
 Cyclohexane is a convenient substrate because all twelve C-H bonds are equivalent, so mononitration does not give isomers (unlike the case of n-hexane).

 Hazards

 Nitrocyclohexane is highly flammable and a strong oxidizing agent.
 It is listed as an extremely hazardous substance by the Emergency Planning and Community Right-to-Know Act, and the NOAA warns that it can be explosive.